akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 10. Click on the `Confirm` button
 11. Confirm the bulk action with the `Confirm` button located in the middle of the screen
   ![Add association](../img/Products_BulkConfirmAssociation.png)
-12. The products selected will be associated to the products and product models/
+12. The products selected will be associated to the products and product models

 :::warning
 [Product models](/articles/what-about-products-variants.html#what-is-a-product-model) have no association, if you select product models in the grid and mass associate it to products or product models, all their children variant products will be associated.
 :::

 :::info
-You can view the products associations in the product form, in the `Associations` tab, refer to [this article](/articles/products-associations.html) for more details.
+You can view the associations for a product in its product form, in the `Associations` tab, refer to [this article](/articles/products-associations.html) for more details.
 :::

 # Delete multiple products